 Millennials, born between 1982 and 2000, are one of the most studied generations, and for good reasons.
 There are approximately 83 million of them according to the U.S. Census Bureau, outnumbering even the baby boomers.
 Millennials are also now the largest generation represented in the workforce, already accounting for one of three workers.
 By the year 2025, they are expected to account for 75 percent of the workforce.
-For employers to stay union proof, it is crucial to understand the millennial perspective on unions, especially since recent studies indicate they like labor unions.
+For employers to stay union-proof, it is crucial to understand the overall link between millennials and unionization, since recent studies indicate they like labor unions.

 Favorable Impression of Unions?

 Millennials have been described in many ways, including as collaborators, passionate about ethics and social causes, and abhorrent of corporate hierarchies.
 It should come as no surprise that they are showing approval for unions that present themselves as watching out for the employees abused by corporations (social cause), able to negotiate for the common good of the workforce (collaborators) and willing to take on powerful corporate leaders (hierarchies).
 The Pew Research Center conducted a survey in late 2015 which found that 57 percent of millennials surveyed believe labor unions have a positive impact on the U.S. Compare this to 42 percent of Gen X and 41 percent of baby boomers.